 AXI stream data interface.
-The forward link width you define in the AMBA Designer GUI defines the data width of the interface.
+The forward link width you define in the AMBA Designer GUI, or the CoreLink Creator GUI, defines the data width of the interface.

 AXI stream flow control interface

 The number of response channels that are R and B for an AXI to AXI bridge defines the data width of the interface.